 - 1. List of internships you are applying to with deadlines and GPA requirements - 2.
 List of independent studies, husky courses, experience courses - 3.
-Date of meeting attended and completed meeting KRDN assessment - 4.
+Date of meeting attended, food safety exam, and completed meeting KRDN assessment - 4.
 Plan B (if not matched) - 5.
 Resume and Personal statement